Musawengosi Mguni

-Musawengosi Mguni (born 8 April 1983 in Harare) is a Zimbabwean football player who plays for Chalkanoras Idaliou.
+Musawengosi Mguni (born 8 April 1983) is a Zimbabwean former football player.

 Career

 Club

-In June 2008, Mguni moved to Al Shabab, for a reported fee of €1.5 million.
+In June 2008, Mguni moved to Al Shabab, for zero fee as free transfer.
 One year later Mguni signed for Metalurh Donetsk.

 In February 2011, Mguni signed with Russian side Terek Grozny.

 After being released by Terek, Mguni re-signed for Metalurh Donetsk in the summer of 2013, before being released by the club, having played only one game, in January 2014.